+b) that the 2030 Agenda for Sustainable Development calls for action to make cities and human settlements inclusive, safe, resilient and sustainable vide goal 11;

-b) Opinion 2 (Geneva, 2013) of the fifth World Telecommunication/Information and Communication Technology Forum, on fostering an enabling environment for the greater growth and development of broadband connectivity;
+c) Opinion 2 (Geneva, 2013) of the fifth World Telecommunication/Information and Communication Technology Forum, on fostering an enabling environment for the greater growth and development of broadband connectivity;

-c) the overall theme of the World Telecommunication Development Conference (Dubai, 2014) (WTDC-14), namely "Broadband for Sustainable Development";
+d) the overall theme of the World Telecommunication Development Conference (Buenos Aires, 2017), namely "ICT for Sustainable Development Goals” (ICT④SDGs;

-d) the adoption, by WTDC-14, of new Resolution 77 (Dubai, 2014), on broadband technology and applications for greater growth and development of telecommunications/information and communication services and broadband connectivity, as well as revised Question 2/1, on broadband access technologies, including International Mobile Telecommunications (IMT), for developing countries, and new Question 1/2, on creating the smart society: social and economic development through ICT applications;
+e) the Resolution 77 (Rev. Buenos Aires, 2017), on broadband technology and applications for greater growth and development of telecommunications/information and communication services and broadband connectivity, as well as revised Question 1/1, on Strategies and policies for the deployment of broadband in developing countries, and Question 1/2, on Creating the smart cities and society: employing ICTs for sustainable social and economic development;

-e) Resolution 9 (Rev. Dubai, 2014) of WTDC, on participation of countries, particularly developing countries, in spectrum management, Resolution 10 (Rev. Hyderabad, 2010) of WTDC, on financial support for national spectrum management programmes and Resolution 43 (Rev. Dubai, 2014) of WTDC, on assistance for implementing IMT,
+f) Resolution 9 (Rev. Buenos Aires, 2017) of WTDC, on participation of countries, particularly developing countries, in spectrum management, and Resolution 43 (Rev. Buenos Aires, 2017) of WTDC, on assistance for implementing IMT and future networks,

 noting